 It’s very difficult to go hunting for fossils on the Isle of Wight without any prior knowledge of the subject because you can end up picking up quite a lot of things that have no fossil remains in them at all.
-For this reason it is a very good idea to book onto a guided fossil walk from Dinosaur Isle or with Martin Simpson who is based at the Isle of Wight Pearl.
+For this reason it is a very good idea to book onto a guided fossil walk – which take place all year round across the Island.
 These walks will give you a basic grounding in what to look for in the different locations around the Island.

 Picking up fossils from the beach is not generally frowned upon and you’re unlikely to be challenged, although loading up buckets and wheelbarrows is not acceptable.
 But if you start chipping away at the bottom of the cliff you are in dangerous territory - you could be apprehended or the cliff could fall on top of you.
 Beware!